CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Introduction

+However, this action-prediction formulation also determines how supervision is used.
+Recent end-to-end robot policies are commonly formulated as predicting an action token or an action chunk conditioned on the current observation and task instruction~\cite{Brohan-RSS-23,zitkovich2023rt,kim2024openvla,chi2025diffusion,BlackK-RSS-25,black2025pi}.
+In these formulations, each training target corresponds to the behavior demonstrated from the state at which the example was collected.
+Thus, each observation--instruction pair supervises the demonstrated rollout, rather than the broader spatial behavior induced by the same instruction in the same scene.
+This underuses the annotation for navigation: a scene and a target define useful local guidance from many feasible locations, but trajectory supervision reveals only the states visited by one rollout.

+This motivates a representation that can expose such workspace-level motion patterns as dense supervision.
+Instead of treating an annotation as a single start-anchored rollout, one can define local control targets over the workspace: for any queried location, the policy should predict how the robot ought to move under the given observation and instruction.
+Such a field-based formulation turns each scene--instruction pair into dense spatial supervision, decoupling the learned guidance from one particular initial state while still allowing trajectories to be recovered by integration.

+Bird’s-eye view (BEV) and BEV-aligned elevated representations offer a lightweight yet globally consistent workspace in which free space, obstacles, starts, and goals are represented in a common metric frame.
+This property makes BEV-aligned workspace not only convenient for execution, but also well suited for studying field-based control: a single scene can be queried at many spatial locations, allowing supervision and evaluation beyond one demonstrated start.

-To address these challenges, we propose CoFL, a transformer-based policy that reformulates language-conditioned navigation in BEV as flow field estimation.
-CoFL learns a navigation field $\mathbf{v}(\mathbf{x}\mid I,\ell)$ that maps an observation $I$ and an instruction $\ell$ to local motion vectors across the workspace.
-Trajectories are obtained by simple numerical integration of the predicted field.
-This formulation enables real-time inference, incorporates geometric awareness via field-level annotations, and yields inherently smooth trajectories in a single forward pass.
+This raises a natural question: can a vision-language policy learn such dense workspace-level guidance directly from BEV observations and language instructions, while retaining the simplicity of end-to-end inference?
+We propose CoFL, a transformer-based policy that reformulates language-conditioned navigation in the BEV-aligned workspace as flow field estimation.
+CoFL learns a navigation field $\mathbf{v}(\mathbf{x}\mid I,\ell)$ that maps an observation $I$, an instruction $\ell$, and a queried workspace location $\mathbf{x}$ to a local motion vector.
+Unlike trajectory policies that predict a single future rollout from a specified start, CoFL learns a spatially queryable control landscape over the workspace domain, including states not visited by the reference trajectory.
+At inference time, trajectories are obtained by numerical integration of the predicted field from the current robot state, enabling real-time closed-loop execution and recovery from off-trajectory states.